COURT SQUare Law Project is now accepting Applications

 CSLP Fellow Requirements

-· Engage in promotion of CSLP’s services throughout NYC
+Engage in promotion of CSLP’s services throughout New York City

-Applicants and fellows for the Program must meet the following criteria:
+Applicants and Fellows must also meet the following criteria:

-1) You must be a recent graduate of an ABA-accredited law school,
+Be a recent graduate of an ABA-accredited law school;

-3) You must be in good standing at all times during the fellowship,
+Be in good standing at all times during the fellowship;

-4) You must demonstrate a commitment to ethically representing under-served populations, and
+Demonstrate a commitment to ethically representing under-served populations; and

 What's it like to work at the Court Square Law Project?